-Just like all past long term employees, the current long term employees, Greg Heverin 1978, David Nan 1991, Nick Georgiadis 1992, Robert Procter 1995, Paul Calleya 1996 and Martin Brent 2000 have all made and continue to make a vast contribution to the success of the business today.
+Just like all past long term employees, the current long term employees, Greg Heverin 1978, David Nan 1991, Robert Procter 1995 and Paul Calleya 1996 have all made and continue to make a vast contribution to the success of the business today.

 In 2015, a Government proposal to build an East West Link tunnel, saw the compulsory acquisition of the property at 62 Alexandra Parade and the subsequent move of some 400 metres down Alexandra Parade to a new premises at 457 Hoddle Street.

 Retailing is a competitive business, but we look to sustained growth and success by continuing to offer a superior level of customer service.